Where can I buy Tango Argentino dance shoes?

 Heel height also differs slightly between shoe sizes: a 7 cm heel in size 36 will measure a few millimetres lower than the same heel in size 39.
 To check at home, simply lay your shoe on its side and measure.

-Just make sure the shank and the heel are still stable, as these are the parts that carry your weight and keep you safe.
-Keep in mind that measurements given by previous owners may not always be exact.
+Just lean towards fairly new shoes, as dance shoes wear in a lot and lose their shape after many dances.
+Make sure the shank and the heel are still stable, as these are the parts that carry your weight and keep you safe.
+Also keep in mind that measurements given by previous owners may not always be exact.

 dancers